mlunchar/Telcom-operator-plans-analysis/README.md

 Additionally:
 * The project was made in Jupyter Notebook, so to run it you should have Anaconda installed.
 It has a Table of Contents for easier navigation.

-* The data for the project is additionally accesable by the link to Google Drive in the notebook itself.
-When downloaded, it has to be stored in the same folder with the notebook.
+* When downloaded, the data has to be stored in the same folder with the notebook.

 This project was created by Mila Lunacharska, in November 2021.